Indecency with a Child

 Were you recently arrested in the DFW area for alleged indecency with a child?
 Do not say anything to authorities without legal representation.
 Contact Townsend, Gebhardt & Eppes, PLLC as soon as possible.

-Andrea Townsend, Steven Gebhardt, and Brian Eppes are experienced criminal defense attorneys in Fort Worth who represent individuals all over Tarrant County, Parker County, and Johnson County, including Fort Worth, Cleburne, Arlington, Weatherford, and many other nearby communities.
-Call 817-502-3600 or fill out an online form today to have our lawyers provide a complete evaluation of your case during a free, confidential consultation.
+Townsend, Gebhardt & Eppes, PLLC are experienced criminal defense attorneys in Fort Worth who represent individuals all over Tarrant County, Parker County, and Johnson County, including Fort Worth, Cleburne, Arlington, Weatherford, and many other nearby communities.
+Call (817) 502-3600 or fill out an online form today to have our lawyers provide a complete evaluation of your case during a free, confidential consultation.